Have you heard of Jerusalem artichokes or sunchokes? They are easy to grow and even have pretty flowers that smell like chocolate.

 The kids really love the treasure hunt of digging for food under the ground.
 Carrots, radishes, potatoes, and Jerusalem Artichokes are super fun for kids.
 What kid doesn’t love digging in the dirt?
 I know I still do.
 The tubers are small and clustered together.
 They are easy to dig up all at once.

-One tip i have learned is to wait until after a freeze to dig them.
-They taste sweeter and more flavorful and some gardeners have said if you dig them before the frost, they cause lots of gas when you eat them.
-So….
+One tip I have learned is to wait until after a freeze to dig them.
+They taste sweeter and more flavorful.

 Don’t forget to pin for later.